Stirling-Tools/Stirling-Tools.github.io/docs/Server-Admin-Onboarding.md

 ### 6.3: Managing Users

-From **Settings → Workspace → People** you can reset a password, change a role, disable an account, or remove a member.
+From **Settings → Workspace → Users** you can reset a password, change a role, disable an account, or remove a member.
 Disabled users cannot sign in.
 Removing a member cannot be undone.

 ---